NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 Move the call to `clear_screen` so that it will clear the screen before prompting the user to enter a letter.
 In addition to the prompt, make sure that the number of remaining chances and the row of dashes are visible.

+> **NOTE:** Remember the "row of dashes" is stored in the `guess` variable.
+Make sure you are printing the `guess` variable after you call `clear_screen()`

 Now a few minutes to add some `print()` calls to display some blank lines around the output.
 Use your judgement as to what will make the output more readable.

 ### Phase Twelve

 A few phases back you added code to display a row of dashes that has the same length as `secret_word`.
 You stored these dashes in a variable called `guess` and printed it to the screen.
-It's finally time to do something with the `guess` variable.
+Since creating the `guess` variable, you haven't really done all that much with it.
+It's finally time to change that.

 The goal of printing the `guess` variable is to visually indicate how many letters are in the secret word, and to display the location of letters when they are correctly guessed.